 Floater plants do not leave the surface of the water.
 These plants have roots that dangle down into the water but do not bury in the substrate.
 They are extremely easy to grow and sometimes flower on top of the water.

 - Java ferns (Microsorum pteropus) have dark-green, thin, vertical leaves that grow out of dark, tangled roots.
 This plant actually roots itself to rocks or wood.
-It can grow quite tall, and given time, will fill a fifty-five gallon tank top-to-bottom.
-This plant propagates with little fernlets that grown along the mother plant's leaves.
+It can grow quite tall, and given time will fill a fifty-five-gallon tank top-to-bottom.
+This plant propagates with little fernlets that grow along the mother plant's leaves.
 When the fernlets are fully developed they are released and float around until they find a spot to grow.

 - Anubia is a family of plants that also prefer to anchor on decorations.
 Anubia nana is a small plant with several large, round leaves.
 There are many types of anubia, but all do well in low-light conditions and have broad leaves.

 - Hornwort (Ceratophyllum demersum) is a native plant that does well in both cold water and tropical tanks.
 It is a bunch plant that can either be floated at the top of the tank or wedged behind or under decor.
 It has rough, thin leaves.
 Hornwort grows very quickly and provides good cover for baby fish and eggs.
 It tends to grow upwards, and pieces of the original plant break off to create a new plant.

 - Anacharis (Egeria densa) has long, thin roots that dangle off the stem.
 The stems have dark green leaves that trail up like a little vine.
 Like hornwort, it can be floated or sunk to the bottom.
 Anacharis grows upwards and propagates by cutting.
 It is a great treat for goldfish, silver dollars, mollies, and other fish that require vegetation in their diet.